 Lamii said that implementing civil marriage is a sign of progress in the personal status issue involving Christians.
 Lamii warned against having a final version of the law that excludes civil marriage.
 “That would be a disaster, because it abolishes the [clause on] change of denomination, which was an outlet for people.
 If there is no change of denomination or civil marriage, this will be a disaster for Christian families.
 Couples would only have one option, to kill each other or change their religion, which creates more problems.”

-Tarek Ramadan – legal adviser to the Right to Life Movement, said that if the state passes a civil law it would be safeguarding national security, because most sectarian tensions are related to Christian personal status issues.
+Tarek Ramadan, legal adviser to the Right to Life Movement, said that if the state passes a civil law it will safeguard national security, because most sectarian tensions are related to Christian personal status issues.

-Ramadan further said that civil law can bring solutions to current problems, by restoring the nine grounds of divorce from the 1938 list.
-This would allow implementing the grounds retroactively, thus solving old problems.
-It would also resolve the problem of second marriages; if divorce is obtained via civil courts, husbands can marry again according to civil law.
+Ramadan also said that civil law can bring solutions to current problems by restoring the grounds of divorce from the 1938 list.
+This would allow implementing the grounds retroactively, and solve old problems.
+It would also resolve the problem of second marriages: according to civil law, if divorce is obtained via civil courts, husbands can marry again.

-The draft law faces several problems, including the non-participation by the Adventists, one of the recognized Christian denominations, which may be ground to rule it unconstitutional.
-The Ministry of Transitional Justice invited the representatives of the five member churches under the Council of the Churches of Egypt to participate in preparing the draft.
+The draft law faces several problems, including non-participation by the Adventists, one of the recognized Christian denominations, which may be grounds to rule it unconstitutional.
+The Ministry of Transitional Justice invited representatives of the five member churches under the Council of the Churches of Egypt to participate in preparing the draft.

-Reverend Rifaat Fikri, head of Media and Publication at the Evangelical Church, said that the discussion included all churches that are members of the Council of the Churches of Egypt, but said that the Seventh-day Adventist denomination is completely separate.
-Although the state recognizes them “I have no explanation for their non-participation in the discussion.”
+Reverend Rifaat Fikri, head of Media and Publication at the Evangelical Church, said that the discussion included all churches that are members of the Council of the Churches of Egypt, but said that the Seventh-day Adventist denomination is separate.
+Although the state recognizes them, he said, “I have no explanation for their non-participation in the discussion.”

 Bishop Boula of Tanta and Gharbiya ran the Clerical Council for 26 years and headed the Orthodox Church committee preparing the draft law.

 Boula said he saw no reason for waiting for parliament to approve the new draft.
-He told CBC TV last December: “As long as the church has approved the draft, it is possible to implement it at the church level until it comes to force judicially following the approval of parliament.”
+“As long as the church has approved the draft, it is possible to implement it at the church level until it comes into force judicially, following the approval of parliament,” he told CBC TV last December.

-He had also told another program on CTV last November: “It doesn’t matter whether the state will approve it.
+Last November, he also said on a CTV program that “It doesn’t matter whether the state will approve it.
 Our previous experience shows that even though the law was going ahead it was not passed by the state”.
-He also cited the move by Pope Shenouda 111 to abolish the list of 38, which was in force by civil courts.
+He also cited the Pope’s abolition of the list of 38, which was in force in civil courts.

-Boula’s statements are based on Article 3 of the Constitution, which gives Christians the right to use their own laws, but also requires this to be in accordance to laws in force.
+Boula’s statements are based on Article 3 of the Constitution, which gives Christians the right to their own laws, but also requires this to be in accordance with laws in force.

 In contrast, writer Karima Kamal argued that the church is not a legislative entity.
-She says that after abolishing the list of 38 in 2008, there was chaos in the courts and this continues to date.
+She says that after abolishing the list of 38, there was chaos in the courts that continues today.

-As long as this legislative shortcoming continue, there does not seem to be a solution in the horizon, or solutions to thousands of Copts who are victims of marital disputes, even when they lead to sectarian strife and loss of life.
+There appears to be no solution in the short term for the thousands of Copts who are victims of marital disputes, even when these increase sectarian tensions and cause loss of life.